whistlegraph/aesthetic-computer/README.txt

     - [] And include an abstraction for caching / loading from cached commands.
   - [] Prompts with extra spaces betwene parameters should compress space.
+  - [] Upgrade all the packages in `/system` (and manually copy over new dependencies, then test most hot paths for regressions).
   - [] Run a Fast 3G load test to optimize assets and make a better startup / loading sequence.
   + Done